samyipsh/tp/docs/DeveloperGuide.md

        Expected: No person is untagged.
 Error details shown in the status message about what is considered a valid index.

     1. Test case: `untag 2 3 4 rich`<br>
-       Expected: `rich` tag is removed from third and forth contacts.
+       Expected: `rich` tag is removed from third and fourth contacts.
 Success of untagging shown in the status message.

     1. Test case: `untag 2 3 4 nonExistTag`<br>
        Expected: No person is untagged.
 Error details shown in the status message about `nonExistTag` tag not found.